dvnc0/gimli-devtools/README.md

 ## Current planned features:
 - Create a new model
-- Create a new view
 - Create a new middleware
-- Create a new logic
 - Create a migration
 - Create a route file
 - Add a route to a route file